MaxAkito/MBTL-Community-Patch/README.md

 Calls Akiha "Lady Akiha", but refers to Shiki by his first name.
 Refers to most other people by their first name.

 #### Roa (005)
 Speaks fairly neutrally.
 Has a very technical and expansive vocabulary.
-Excudes a lot of smugness, and will take to creative means in order to rile people up.
+Exudes a lot of smugness, and will take to creative means in order to rile people up.

 Calls people by their last-name, or titles.

 #### Kouma (006)
 Has a curt and stiff way of speaking.
 Doesn't show much emotion.
-Uses a lot of Buddhist terminology, rendered from Japanese to their Indian equivalent.
+Uses a lot of Buddhist terminology, rendered from Japanese to their Sanskrit equivalent.

 Usually calls people by monikers.